Multi-State Family Law Lawyers at Stange Law Firm

 We can help you in legal proceedings involving restraining orders.

-Family law refers to the practice of helping individuals with family relationships.
+Domestic relations law refers to the practice of helping individuals with family relationships.
 It includes helping families pick up the pieces of their lives while guiding them through this difficult time.
-Family law matters may include the dissolution of marriage, child custody and child support matters, adoption, paternity, and father’s rights issues.
-Because of the nature of these matters, family law cases tend to be very emotional and strenuous for the parties involved.
-At Stange Law Firm, PC, our attorneys are there to assist their clients through this difficult process.
+Family law matters may include the dissolution of marriage, child custody and child support matters, adoption, paternity, and fathers’ rights issues.
+Due to the nature of these matters, domestic relations cases often become very emotional and strenuous for the parties involved.
+Our attorneys are there to assist their clients through this challenging process.
 Family law practice may involve any of the following topics:

-Divorce is the process of breaking the bonds of marriage.
+Dissolution of Marriage is the process of breaking the bonds of marriage.
 When parties get married, they form a legal relationship.
-If they decide they would no longer like to be a part of this relationship, they must file the necessary paperwork with the courts.
+If they decide they no longer wish to be part of this relationship, they must file the necessary paperwork with the court.

-The rules and procedures may vary based on the state in which the divorce is being filed.
-While all states allow for no-fault divorce, some states require a period of separation.
-Be advised that most states also have residency requirements that come into play when filing for dissolution.
+The rules and procedures may vary based on the state in which the dissolution is being filed.
+While all states allow for no-fault dissolutions of marriage, some states require a period of separation.
+Please note that most states also have residency requirements that come into effect when filing for dissolution.

-Each state has its own guidelines for dividing assets and debts in a divorce, but most states have similar rules.
+Each state has its guidelines for dividing assets and debts in a dissolution of marriage, but most states have similar rules.
 In most cases, the court looks to make an equitable division of the assets.
 This doesn’t necessarily mean dividing the assets is equal for both parties.
-The court can look at the parties’ contributions to the marriage, the length of the marriage, and the needs of each party after the divorce.
-Misconducts such as infidelity or domestic abuse can also play into the court’s decision regarding property and debt division and spousal maintenance.
+The court can look at the parties’ contributions to the marriage, the length of the marriage, and the needs of each party after the dissolution of marriage.
+Misconduct such as infidelity or domestic abuse can also play into the court’s decision regarding property and debt division and spousal maintenance.

-Divorce cases are heard in state court.
+Dissolution of Marriage cases are heard in state court.
 Similar to other forms of civil litigation, parties may work to gather evidence through depositions, interrogatories, and subpoenas.
 Parties may also participate in mediation sessions, the collaborative process, and other forms of conflict resolution.
 In many scenarios, cases may settle before a trial.
-However, some cases involving contested divorces, high assets, and other factors may have to go to trial.
+However, some cases involving contested divorces, high assets, and other factors may require a trial.

 Maintenance and Spousal Support

-One of the most difficult issues in a divorce case is often maintenance and spousal support (previously referred to as alimony).
+One of the most challenging issues in a divorce case is often maintenance and spousal support (previously referred to as alimony).
 Some states use a formula to determine the amount of support.
 In other cases, it’s left to the judge’s discretion.
-Even in cases where the court uses a formula, it’s still important to make sure that the court uses the proper procedures in order to arrive at the correct amount of support.
+Even in cases where the court uses a formula, it’s still essential to ensure that the court follows the proper procedures to arrive at the correct amount of support.

 One of the considerations for spousal support is the length of the marriage.
 Other factors include the parent’s ability to pay support and the amount of debt jointly accumulated.
 The court also considers the parties’ age and ability to work.
 Finally, they consider the misconduct of either party.
-The family lawyers at Stange Law Firm, PC, work to present evidence of these factors to the court for them to be able to reach the best possible result.
+The family lawyers at Stange Law Firm, PC, work to present evidence of these factors to the court to achieve the best possible result.

 Pre and Post-nuptial Agreements

 A prenuptial agreement is a contract that parties sign before they get married.
 Prenuptial agreements should contain detailed descriptions of each partner’s significant property and debts.
-Depending on the nature and complexity of these assets, a prenuptial agreement can be just a few pages – or a few hundred.
-At Stange Law Firm, we draft each prenuptial so that it meets the exact needs of our clients.
-Some matters can’t be included in a prenuptial agreement like child custody and child support agreements.
+Depending on the nature and complexity of these assets, a prenuptial agreement can range from just a few pages to a few hundred.
+At Stange Law Firm, we draft each prenuptial agreement to meet the exact needs of our clients.
+Some matters can’t be included in a prenuptial agreement, like child custody and child support agreements.
 Otherwise, the parties can create an agreement that outlines matters like separate property, distribution of assets, and spousal support in the event of a divorce.
 When the parties enter into this kind of agreement after they get married, it’s a postnuptial agreement.

-Child custody is one of family law’s most deliberated and emotional areas.
+Parenting time, also referred to as custody, is one of the most challenging and emotionally complex areas of family law.
 When it comes to the custody of the child, most states base their decisions on the child’s best interests.
 The court considers which parent has the greater relationship with the child, whether or not each parent can provide a stable home environment for the child, and whether either parent has a history of substance abuse or a criminal background.

-Most states divide custody into legal custody and physical custody.
-Physical custody is who physically has the child at any given time.
+Most states divide custody into legal and physical.
+Physical custody refers to who has the child’s physical care and supervision at any given time.
 Legal custody is who makes major decisions about the child.
-Physical custody and legal custody can be shared between the parties, or the court may award primary custody to one of the parents.
+Physical and legal can be shared between the parties, or the court may award sole custody to one of the parents.
 It’s also possible to share one type of custody without sharing the other.
-Some states, like Illinois, however, refer to physical custody as parenting time, while legal custody is the allocation of parental responsibilities.
+Some states, however, refer to physical custody as parenting time, while legal custody is the allocation of parental responsibilities.

 Family lawyers must understand how the courts determine custody in their jurisdiction because rules between states can vary slightly.
-The family lawyers at Stange Law Firm, PC help their clients understand the law and form realistic expectations so that they can make wise decisions as their case moves forward.
+The family lawyers at Stange Law Firm, PC, help their clients understand the law and form realistic expectations, enabling them to make informed decisions as their case progresses.

 Child Support